-We like to keep our Boarders busy and our Housemistresses work with the students to plan a variety of activities.
-That might be an afternoon of baking, a relaxing film night – complete with popcorn and hot chocolate naturally! – or an adrenaline-filled theme park outing.
+We like to keep our Boarders busy and our Houseparents work with the students to plan a variety of activities.
+That might be an afternoon of baking, a relaxing film night (complete with popcorn and hot chocolate naturally!), or an adrenaline-filled theme park outing.

-Housemistresses take into account what’s happening in school.
+Houseparents take into account what’s happening in school.
 So, if examinations are looming, more time is mind for relaxing activities to allow time to unwind.
-These may range from the simple joy of staying in School to bake and share homemade pizza or biscuits or taking a walk to the nearby village for some fresh air and exercise.
+These may range from the simple joy of staying in school to bake and share homemade pizza or biscuits or taking a walk to the nearby village for some fresh air and exercise.